gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 # The right tools

-One the most important tools to use is a good web browser.
+One of the most important tools for a web developer is a good web browser.
 I personally use Google Chrome but Firefox is another great alternative.
 I would also recommend you install IE11 if possible too.

-A professional developer needs to test their site in as many browsers as possible so collecting browsers and machines is very important.
+A professional developer needs to test their website in as many browsers as possible so having them available is the best situation so, install all you can.

 Another key tool is a good text editor.
 As your HTML basically text, a text editor is essential for any web developer.
 At the moment there are quite a few choices and ultimately it can come down to personal preferance.
 Here are a few: